Skip to content

 3. Click Activate in the top-right corner of the agent page.

 4. Confirm the activation in the dialog.
-The agent’s state changes from Draft to Active.
+The agent’s state changes from configuring to active.

 Horizon provides a built-in testing environment so you can validate agent behavior before exposing it to your team.